-I was certain I’d written before about the best glue for paper models, but I guess I haven’t–at least not here.
-So if you want to build a paper model that lasts, use a pH-neutral PVA bookbinder’s glue.
+If you’re looking for the best glue for paper models, you’ve come to the right place.
+To build a paper model that lasts, use a pH-neutral PVA bookbinder’s glue.
 My wife, who has a master’s degree in art education, specifically recommended Books by Hand PVA Adhesive.
 Although it looks and smells and feels like regular white glue, I find it does a better job of not warping the paper and not bubbling.
 And for longevity’s sake, you want something that doesn’t change the pH balance of your paper.
 Books by Hand glue is pH neutral.

 Ars Technica did a quick and dirty study on whether inkjets or lasers are more cost effective for color printing and came down in favor of the inkjet.
 The math works in their color laser vs. inkjet battle, but it misses something non-trivial.
 Ink cartridges dry out.
 Toner cartridges don’t.